sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

 - `port` is the port (TCP or UDP) of the target MLAT server (mandatory)
 - `return_port` is the port at which the MLAT results are made available in BEAST format.
 We recommend to sequentially number them starting at 39000 (optional)
 - `uuid=xxxx` defines a unique user ID for this MLAT server instance.
 If included, the string must start with `uuid=` (optional)
+- `input_connect=hostname:port` / `lat=xxxx` /  `lon=xxxx` / `alt=xxxx` defines a unique input connection/latitude/longitude/altitude.
+This can be used to connect to a remote Beast source and forward MLAT data to an MLAT server
 - `extra-arguments` are any additional command line arguments that you would like to use for this MLAT Client instance (optional)

 Note - the three optional parameters (`return_port`, `uuid=`, and `extra-arguments`) can be given in any order.

 If no UUID is specified with the `MLAT_CONFIG` parameter, it will use the value of the `UUID` parameter if it exists.
-If that fails, no UUID parameter is included with `mlat-client`.
+If that fails, a random UUID will be generated for each instance of `mlat-client` with format `00000000-ffff-aaaa-rrrr-tttttttttttt` where `rrrr` is a random hexadecimal number and `tttttttttttt` contains the UUID creation time (secs since epoch) in hexadecimal format.

 ### Web Gui (`tar1090`) Configuration